ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter35.md

 He then added, “A-Líng, thank you.”

-“Why are you thanking me?” said Jīn Líng, while blushing even more, “I didn’t do it for you.
+“Why are you thanking me?” said Jīn Líng, while blushing even more.
+“I didn’t do it for you.
 And I don’t care about you.”

 Wèi WúXiàn shrugged his shoulders and said, “Okay, then.
 Anyway, I still want to thank you.”